633 W 5th Street #2890

 During this stage, the plaintiff has already built a case against the defendant, collected the necessary evidence, and recorded witness statements.
 This means that the party is ready to go to trial.

-However, once the parties go to trial, it can be months or even years before the judge or jury decides the case, which is why the doors of negotiations open once again.
+However, once the parties go to trial, it can be months or even years before the judge or jury decides the case, so the doors of negotiations open again.

 There are many forms of alternative dispute resolution, including negotiation, facilitation, mediation, and conciliation.
 However, the case will proceed to trial if there is no settlement agreement.